The Great British Dig: Series 4

+Special

 Archaeological accuracy

 The archaeological research, on-site health and safety, permit applications, post-excavation and reporting for Series 1, 2 and 3 was handled by heritage consultancy Solstice Heritage, alongside various local experts in archaeological excavation and survey.
 Finds processing was conducted by post-excavation management company Archaeobiz, with selected finds being directed to specialists across the UK.
 York Archaeology (formerly York Archaeology Trust) has provided experienced field archaeologists from series 1 to series 4, and is also responsible for processing and reporting upon the finds uncovered during the making of series 4.